Sergei holding a framed photograph of a new car

 It depends how much you want to borrow, for how long, and your personal circumstances.
 Borrowing options include:

-• 0% purchase credit cards: ideally, you’ll need to repay the full amount before your 0% period ends and keep up with the minimum monthly repayments.
+- 0% purchase credit cards: ideally, you’ll need to repay in full before your 0% period ends and keep up with the minimum monthly repayments.

 What is a homeowner loan?

 A homeowner loan is a type of secured loan that uses your home as collateral.
-It offers you access to larger amounts, as well as potentially the best loan rates and longer loan terms.
+It offers you access to larger amounts and longer loan terms, as well as potentially lower loan rates than unsecured loans.

-This type of loan is potentially an option if you have a bad credit history.
+This type of loan could be an option if you have a bad credit history.
 When you apply, the lender will check whether you have enough equity in your home to borrow against.

 What is a soft search?